2001 Chevy Camaro My camaro overheated and shut off

 • 26 POSTS

 To start off with, I have never heard a Technician refer to anything with the heads as being punctured, change mechanic's to start with.
-I he means blown head gaskets that may also include milling the heads which may have becomed warped and check for cracks.
-Do not let them sell you a valve job or anything else because they will try.
+I he means blown head gaskets that may also include milling the heads which may have becomed warped and check for cracks. do not let them sell you a valve job or anything else because they will try.
 The clacking sounds like the valves train when the engine is getting hot, if it was a loud knocking sound then you may have done some damage to the lower end of the engine, in which case you would want to replace the engine.

-Sunday, May 18th, 2008 AT 10:55 AM
+May 18, 2008 at 10:55 AM